-If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.

 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.
+Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your house.

-It’s also possible that a little critter navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.
+It’s also possible that a small animal navigated into your duct system and died.
+You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.